andrewharrisonGH/RoDA-ThermoNet/README.md

 ```bash
 for i in `seq 1 10`; do python predict.py -x ssym_tensors_rev.npy -m i180_RoDAThermoNet_member_${i}.h5 -o ssym_rev_i180_pred_${i}.txt; done
 ```
-9. Average the predictions across the ensemble members for both direct and reverse final predictions ΔΔG (adjusted sign to convention if necessary) and compare with the generated targets in `ssym_tensors_dir_ddg.txt` and `Q1744_tensors_rev_ddg.txt`.
+9. Average the predictions across the ensemble members for both direct and reverse final predictions ΔΔG (adjusted sign to convention if necessary) and compare with the generated targets in `ssym_tensors_dir_ddg.txt` and `ssym_tensors_rev_ddg.txt`.